 Clio tracks your cases.
 Docketwise stores your forms.
 Nothing checks whether the I-864 household size accounts for a prior sponsorship obligation.
 Nothing confirms the poverty guideline threshold updated in March.
 Nothing flags that a beneficiary's I-94 expired three days before the I-485 was filed.

-We started with immigration because it is the practice area where errors are most objectively verifiable and most consequential — and where the margin for error just disappeared.
+We started with immigration because it is the practice area where errors are most objectively verifiable and most consequential.
+It is also where the margin for error just disappeared.

 As of August 2025, USCIS officers can deny family-based petitions without issuing an RFE or NOID.
 A missing document that once triggered a correction letter now triggers a denial.
 For out-of-status applicants, it triggers removal proceedings.